 Many years ago, (back in the dark ages Woolworths still existed) I decided to get organised and purchased a greeting card organiser.
 While it sounded very grand, it wasn’t.
 Essentially it was a box.
 Admittedly it was a pretty box and it came with tasteful dividers for various cards and a birthday book.
 It also came with a small number of cards and I was delighted that I had solved my problem.

 Only I hadn’t really.
 I’d just postponed dealing with it.
 I had to remember to look in the birthday book regularly and see who had a birthday approaching.
-While the dozen cards it came with were initially useful they soon got used up.
+The dozen cards it came with were initially useful.
+However, I soon used them up.
 So then it was back to remembering to buy cards to store for when I needed them.
 Or once again trying to find a supplier on Etsy who had enough variety in design to make bulk buying a reality.

 Since then certain types of cards seem to have bred in their compartments.
 I have a glut of retirement and new job cards.
 Plus a puzzling assortment of cards that don’t seem suitable for any occasion (except a tasteless card competition).
 And envelopes seem to vanish quicker than cards.

-It’s enough to make me want to consign the whole thing to the recycling bin (being made of cardboard could be a saving grace) and start again.
+It’s enough to make me want to consign the whole thing to the recycling bin.
+Then I could start again.

 My perfect card organiser

 And what would my dream card organiser look like?
 It would have a divider for each month and a space for general card storage at the front.
 There would be a little pouch for stamp storage.
 And another place to put glitter, sequins, stickers and any other goodies that I might include.
 I could then put cards into each month as appropriate, check the general section at the front to fill any gaps and be certain of who I was missing a card for.